maxbahr/specflow-trx-to-html-action/README.md

 -> Screen Resolution: 1920 x 1080
 ```

-#### All attachment log information contains file paths, which are later used to match all screenshots/files with the corresponding information from the logs.
+### All attachment log information contains file paths, which are later used to match all screenshots/files with the corresponding information from the logs

 ```
 _specFlowOutputHelper.AddAttachment("/home/user/test_4321/screenshot.png");